 The Black Lives Matter movement is one that we’ve been following since it started in 2013.
 And while there has been a lot of progress with that movement, there’s still so much more that has to happen before we see real change in the United States.

-We had an opportunity to speak with black ex-pats in Costa Rica.
-Amazingly, they have reported that they’ve gone without experiencing racism in Costa Rica for several years.
+We had an opportunity to speak with black expats in Costa Rica.
+Amazingly, they have reported that they’ve gone without experiencing racism after moving to Costa Rica for several years.

 Not to say there isn’t any there, but it’s way less frequent than they’ve experienced in the United States.
-So we are looking forward to being reprieved from all of the racism while continuing to fight for causes like Black Lives Matter and Stop Asian Hate, amongst other different reasons, while living abroad.
+So we look forward to being reprieved from all of the racism while continuing to fight for causes like Black Lives Matter and Stop Asian Hate, amongst other different reasons while living abroad.

-Moving to Costa Rica, we’re going to be where our family can feel welcome.
+Moving to Costa Rica, we will be where our family can feel welcome.
 They don’t feel like they’re somewhere where the cards are stacked against them.

 The average temperature year-round in Costa Rica is between the high 70’s and low 80’s degrees Fahrenheit, which makes for some fantastic weather.

-Costa Rica is also home to rain forests, cloud forests, active volcanoes, savannas, mangrove forests, high mountains, palm beaches, coral reefs, and so much more natural.
+Costa Rica is also home to rain forests, cloud forests, active volcanoes, savannas, mangrove forests, high mountains, palm beaches, coral reefs, and so much more nature.